-The Presiding Officer will require the Medical Staff provider or a representative (who may be counsel) for the Medical Staff provider or representative and the MEC to participate in a pre-hearing conference, which will be held no later than fourteen (14) days prior to the hearing.
+The Presiding Officer will require the individual or a representative (who may be counsel) for the individual and the MEC to participate in a pre-hearing conference, which will be held no later than fourteen (14) days prior to the hearing.
 At the pre-hearing conference, the Presiding Officer will resolve all procedural questions, including any objections to exhibits or witnesses.
 The Presiding Officer will establish the time to be allotted to each witness's testimony and cross-examination.
-It is expected that the hearing will last no more than fifteen (15) hours, with each side being afforded approximately seven and a half (71⁄2) hours to present its case, in terms of both direct and cross-examination of witnesses.
-Both parties are required to prepare their case so that a hearing will be concluded after a maximum of fifteen (15) hours.
-The Presiding

-Officer may, after considering any objections, grant limited extensions upon a demonstration of good cause and to the extent compelled by fundamental fairness.
+It is expected that the hearing will last no more than fifteen (15) hours, with each side being afforded approximately seven and a half (7 1⁄2) hours to present its case, in terms of both direct and cross-examination of witnesses.
+Both parties are required to prepare their cases so that a hearing will be concluded after a maximum of fifteen (15) hours.
+The Presiding Officer may, after considering any objections, grant limited extensions upon a demonstration of good cause and to the extent compelled by fundamental fairness.